jerturowetz/notes/skyrim-mods.md

 # Skyrim Mods

-floppy is a mess using bounce - gonna retry with naturalistic also need to reinstall AIO as Petit
+like, just choose a body
+7base might be best

+7b bottom is great
+load as male and test

-futa textures off
+futa textures are off
-futa anims off (only cause im using male anims i think) futa floppy try other hdt bodies? is unpb too much?

-Need to replace npc bodies... which means ill need to choose bodies
+futa anims off
+change to bigger body and change bounce
+Test Sit (npcs)
 replace dirt with better stuff?
 Makeup replacer
 Freckles replacer